Ribbet400/InstagramBot/README.md

 # InstagramBot
-My first Instagram bot using selenium and the Firefox webdriver
+My first Instagram bot using Selenium and the Firefox webdriver
+- Logs in